-So there’s a universally recognized approach to maintaining a portfolio that can withstand any market condition.
-This bullet-proof portfolio is called the All-Weather Portfolio, handcrafted by the mind behind Bridgewater Associates (Hedge Fund), Ray Dalio.
+There’s a universally recognized approach to maintaining a portfolio that can withstand market conditions.
+This bullet-proof portfolio is the All-Weather Portfolio, handcrafted by the mind behind Bridgewater Associates (Hedge Fund), Ray Dalio.

-Dalio drafted the idea with two key considerations in mind: growth and inflation.
+Dalio drafted the idea with two key considerations: growth and inflation.
 He recognized that growth and inflation are either up or down.
 So, he defined this concept into four quadrants and designed a portfolio that could perform well across each.

 The graph looks like this:

-Lastly, it’s important to remember that in order to be ‘weatherproof,’ the portfolio couldn’t be date sensitive.
-Meaning, even in times of great prosperity, the asset allocation remains the same.
+Lastly, it’s important to remember that to be ‘weatherproof,’ the portfolio couldn’t be date sensitive.
+Asset allocation remains the same even in times of great prosperity.

 Stocks: 30% Domestic Total Stock Market